 Best wedding blog, Cosmopolitan Magazine Blog Awards, 2011

 Rock n Roll Bride has partnered with some of the most amazing brands for various projects.
 These include the Natural History Museum, W Hotels, AirBnB, the National Wedding Show, Next, Charlotte Balbier, BHLDN, Irregular Choice, Choccywoccydoodah, Links of London, Cancer Research, Claire’s Accessories, John Lewis, Confetti, Alfred Angelo, Thomas Cook, Paradox London, David’s Bridal, Marriott International, Toblerone, Method and Tourism & Events Queensland.

 We also love working with small businesses to share what they do with our audience.
 If you are interested in doing the same, please email email@example.com.

 I’m looking for a wedding supplier based in (blank) for my wedding.
 Can you send me some recommendations?

 The quickest and easiest way to find some awesome wedding suppliers for your own wedding is to browse the real weddings and company profiles on the site Also be sure to check out our advertisers in the magazine!

 I’m having a problem with (blank) while planning my wedding.
 Please help!

-I want to start a blog.
+I want to start a my own small business.
 Can you give me some advice?